 But wilt thou know, O vain man, that faith without works is dead? - James 2:26

-For as the body without the spirit is dead, so faith without works is dead also. - Faith must go with works.
+For as the body without the spirit is dead, so faith without works is dead also. - James is clear.
+Faith must go with works and the rich man’s works were evidence that he had no faith.

 - We know nothing really about Lazarus’ life.
 We don’t know how he made it to heaven.
 The parable doesn’t focus on him.